Table of Contents

 - We are exclusively for women-led startups and small businesses.

-- We have a unique pay-it-forward model where 20% of our profits from our standard fees are directly reinvested into live campaigns on the site, creating a virtuous cycle of funding for all of our participating entrepreneurs.
+- We have a unique pay-it-forward model where 20% of our standard fees are directly reinvested into live campaigns on the site, creating a virtuous cycle of funding for all of our participating entrepreneurs.